-Puc 311.01 Requirements.
+Puc 311.01 Requirements

-(a) Utilities shall submit a change on behalf of a customer from the customer's selection of a CEPS to the utility's default energy service upon the request of a customer or indirectly by a competitive energy supplier on behalf of the customer.
+(a) Utilities may submit a change on behalf of a customer from the customer's selection of a CEPS to the utility's default energy service upon the request of a customer.

 (b) A customer may request the change of supply service described in (a) above verbally or in writing.